How to Prepare your eCommerce Site for High Risk Merchant Account Approval

 Show Your Customer Service Contact Information

 Display your customer service contact information including an address (no P.O.
 Boxes), and an email address or phone number.
-This information is generally displayed in the footer of most websites.
+This information is in the footer of most websites.
 It is important that your customers are able to easily access this information.

 Again, when it comes to avoiding excessive chargebacks and potentially losing your high risk merchant account, providing good customer service is key – if consumers can reach you directly and easily, they are less likely to file a dispute with their credit card company.